ARCCA/intro_singularity/_episodes/05-singularity-mpi.md

 > > ~~~
 > > {: .output}
 > >
-> > Note that no rank number is shown since we didn't run the container via mpirun and so the `${PMI_RANK}` environment variable that we'd normally have set in an MPICH run process is not set.
+> > If run outside of a cluster, note that no rank number is shown since we didn't run the container via mpirun and so the `${PMI_RANK}` environment variable that we'd normally have set in an MPICH run process is not set.
 > {: .solution}
 {: .challenge}